 This advice is prepared by a working group of experts of the Commission.
 The group represents the Commission and comprises expertise in the following disciplines: geohydrology, irrigation, water management, ecology and sociology.
 For the composition of the working group, see Appendix 3.
 For the preparation of this advice, Yemen was visited from 28 September - 6 October 2007.
-The wadi Bana downstream basin including the proposed site for the dam was visited during a one day field visit.
+The Wadi Hassan basin was visited during a one day field visit.
 Appendix 4 presents the programme of the visit and the people that the Commission has spoken to.